 Introduction to Entrepreneurship

-Entrepreneurship can be thrilling and heart-pounding and give you a gateway to the world you’ve never had access to.
+Entrepreneurship can be thrilling and heart-pounding, giving you a gateway to the world you’ve never had access to.
 But it is also essential to remember that a startup can leave you exhausted, broke, discouraged, and unemployed.
-We are in an ever-changing phase, where no entity is available easily.
+We are in an ever-changing phase where no entity is available easily.
 Depression hits, jobs are lost, income is, in turn, lost, and there is no flow of money in the market.
-We have witnessed many young people start their businesses and become entrepreneurs, taking their fates into their own hands.
-These young people are those who have no wish to be thumped out by the uncertain economy.
+We have witnessed many young people start businesses and become entrepreneurs, taking their fates into their own hands.
+These young people wish to avoid being thumped out by the uncertain economy.

 Being an entrepreneur is time-consuming and mentally battering.
 You will find yourself torn between decisions to take or not to take.
-You must remember that you will not have a steady paycheck if you have a startup.
+Remember that you will not have a steady paycheck if you have a startup.

 What can you do to make your business thrive?
 You are young and driven and can afford to take risks.
 So do so!
 Go ahead and build up a startup company for yourself.
 No, you are not going to be crazy-successful in the first year.

 The thing is to understand the Entrepreneur’s definition of economics.
-The best part about being a good entrepreneur is that you’re your boss – you are not answerable to anyone.
+The best part about being a good entrepreneur is that you’re your boss – you are only answerable to some.
 You get to choose your work hours, call the shots, and do what you want to at your leisure.